-If you already have a Check Commerce account up and running with Recurly, you may add the ACH option to your hosted pages.
+If you already have GoCardless or Adyen payment gateway account up and running with Recurly, you may add the ACH option to your hosted pages.

 Recurring payments fail.
 It's a fact of life.
 Recover more of those invoices by setting a dunning policy that makes sense for your user base:

 In general, Recurly recommends that B2B companies set fewer emails over a long time period, while B2C companies set more frequent emails over a shorter time period.

 Expire the subscription or leave it active?
 Leaving the subscription active is best if you have external collection efforts.